KW Cares

 Hurricane Harvey Wreaks Havoc in Texas

 Hurricane Harvey, a devastating Category 4 hurricane, made landfall in Texas and Louisiana, causing catastrophic flooding and more than 100 deaths.
 In response, numerous KW Market Centers, supported by KW Cares, rallied to remediate damages suffered by their associates.
-During this hurricane season consisting of Maria, Irma and Harvey, volunteers assembled 5,000 relief kits for mucked out homes.
+During this hurricane season consisting of Maria, Irma and Harvey, volunteers assembled 5,000 relief kits to help muck out homes.
 Market centers and KW Cares sent 40 truckloads of supplies to the affected areas.

 2020 | Global